 The role of a QC Inspector in QC company

-When importers sourcing in China and booked quality control service from third party QC company, you may question on what the QC inspector really help you in quality control? how QC inspector actually helps you solve quality problems? here we briefly the steps how QC inspector to carry out a pre-shipment inspection.
+When importers sourcing in China and booked quality control service from third party QC company, you may question what the QC inspector help you in quality control?
+How the QC inspector enables you to solve quality problems?
+Here we briefly the steps how QC inspector to carry out a pre-shipment inspection.

-Generally the main role of a QC inspector is to identify and report issues based on the standards agreed upon by the customer and supplier, the QC inspector will thoroughly check goods via visual inspection, perform on-site tests, confirm packaging durability and conformance to standards and more.
-The inspector generally carries out a inspection in the following steps:
+Generally, the primary role of a QC inspector is to identify and report issues based on the standards agreed upon by the customer and supplier; the QC inspector will thoroughly check goods via visual inspection, perform on-site tests, confirm packaging durability and conformance to standards and more.
+The inspector generally carries out an inspection in the following steps:

-Factory management picks a date for inspection and confirm to QC company for perform the service
+Factory management picks a date for inspection and confirms to QC company to perform the services

-Based on the actual findings shown in the report, the importer will makes a decision whether to ship the order. a re-inspection based on different standards may be asked again, and ask the factory to take some corrective action or choose to accept the order despite any issues reported during the inspection.
+Based on the actual findings shown in the report, the importer will make a decision about whether to ship the order.
+A re-inspection based on different standards may be asked again, and ask the factory to take some corrective action or choose to accept the order despite any issues reported during the inspection.
 In some cases, you may even want to ask the factory to destroy defective units while a third-party supervises.

 Whatever conclusion you decide, it’s generally up to you to address any problems directly with your supplier.
-The inspection report and the result shown merely help you make an informed decision, giving you transparency to see the true status and condition. and secure the quality of your shipment
+The inspection report and the result showed merely help you make an informed decision, giving you transparency to see the actual status and condition. and secure the quality of your shipment

 Quality Control and Assurance